Fun, safe, stable and easy to sail for one or two people

 The Hansa 303 is available in single seat and wide seat models catering for at least two people.
 It features two sails, both which have an adjustable sail area ranging from 5.8m2 to 0.5m2.
 The 303 has an increased carrying capacity and is very suitable for lively sea conditions.

-There are almost 1000 of this ISAF recognized class sailing in more than twenty five countries.The Hansa 303 offers great performance whilst also retaining simplicity and safety features including; a weighted centerboard for stability, low center of gravity seat position and the adjustable sail area.
+There are almost 1000 of this World Sailing recognised class sailing in more than twenty five countries.The Hansa 303 offers great performance whilst also retaining simplicity and safety features including; a weighted centerboard for stability, low center of gravity seat position and the adjustable sail area.
 It is an ideal boat for recreation and introductory racing on waterways that are less protected.

 High free-board, high stability and internationally recognised

 The 3.6M Liberty, with its high free-board design, high stability ballasted centerboard and unique reefing system, provides safe and stable performance sailing that can be enjoyed by elite level competitors and sailors with limited mobility.
-An ISAF recognized class, Access Liberty World Championship competitors include sailors with Quadriplegia and Paraplegia.
+An World Sailing recognised class, Hansa Liberty World Championship competitors include sailors with Quadriplegia and Paraplegia.

-The Access Liberty opens up high performance sailing to everyone.
+The Hansa Liberty opens up high performance sailing to everyone.
 The boat can be sailed at extreme angles of heel, yet the skipper remains dry and in control.
-This is an unique craft that enables safe yet exciting racing or recreational sailing in open waters.
+This is a unique craft that enables safe yet exciting racing or recreational sailing in open waters.

 A high performance skiff – fast, furious and safe

-The SKUD 18 is a high performance lead assisted skiff which is used as the equipment in the two person class at Paralympic sailing competitions.
+The SKUD 18 is a high performance lead assisted skiff which has been used as the equipment in the two as the equipment in the two person class at Paralympic sailing competitions.
 With a tube launched asymmetrical gennaker and a modern composite rig, this boat can get surfing down huge waves while still being virtually un-able to be capsized due to the 160kg bulb and keel holding the boat upright.

 Sailors are seated on the center-line for Paralympic events and the boat is configured to suit each individual sailors’ needs.
 If not being sailed in a Paralympic Class rules event the SKUD 18 can be handled by a variety of crew configurations; it can be sailed in an open configuration where the crew sit on the gunwale or if one crew uses the center-line seat another can use a trapeze.